Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Experimental Validation

-\looseness=-1 We now empirically validate our heterogeneity-aware formulation across three datasets.
-Our experiments address four questions: (1) Does free fairness hold in multi-item settings?
-(2) Does CVaR reduce group-level disparities?
-(3) Can fairness improve business metrics?
-(4) Do scalable methods match exact solvers?
-The answers reveal that heterogeneity fundamentally changes the fairness-utility landscape and that our formulation captures trade-offs that prior work missed.
+We now empirically validate our heterogeneity-aware formulation across three datasets.
+Our experiments aim to address four key questions: \emph{(1)} Does free fairness hold in multi-item settings? \emph{(2)} Does CVaR reduce group-level disparities? \emph{(3)} Can fairness improve business metrics?
+And finally \emph{(4)} do scalable methods match exact solvers?
+The answers reveal that heterogeneity fundamentally changes the fairness-utility landscape and that our formulation captures trade-offs that prior work missed. \\

-\paragraph{Experimental Design.} \looseness=-1 We evaluate on two real-world benchmarks, MovieLens-100k \cite{harper2015movielens} and Amazon Reviews \cite{hou2024bridging}, and a synthetic dataset SimRec designed to probe fairness under controlled disparities.
+\textbf{Experimental Design.} We evaluate on two real-world benchmarks, MovieLens-100k \cite{harper2015movielens} and Amazon Reviews \cite{hou2024bridging}, and a synthetic dataset SimRec designed to probe fairness under controlled disparities.
 For the real datasets, we train a two-tower recommender \cite{10.1145/2959100.2959190} on user-item interactions and compute full consumer-producer relevance matrices $\pmb{\rho}$.
 This yields $\pmb{\rho}\in[0,1]^{943\times 1680}$ for MovieLens and $\pmb{\rho}\in[0,1]^{10000\times 10000}$ for Amazon Reviews.
 The recommender achieves high top-$k$ quality (see Table \ref{tab:rec-res-appendix}), ensuring downstream allocation experiments operate on meaningful relevance scores.

-\looseness=-1 SimRec simulates $1000$ consumers and $1000$ producers with group heterogeneity.
+SimRec simulates $1000$ consumers and $1000$ producers with group heterogeneity.
 Consumers are partitioned into $G=10$ groups drawn from a Zipf distribution, mimicking imbalanced populations.
 Each consumer's relevance curve follows a smoothed log-decay with additive Gaussian noise, producing a structured $\pmb{\rho}\in[0,1]^{1000\times 1000}$ with ground-truth group structure.
 Users are clustered into groups reflecting heterogeneity: genre-based clusters for MovieLens (9 groups), category-based clusters for Amazon (18 groups), and predefined groups in SimRec.
 We solve discrete allocation problems with SCIP \cite{bolusani2024scip} and Gurobi \cite{gurobi}, and run relaxed and gradient-based methods on CPUs and GPUs.
 Experiments are parallelized over up to 128 cores and A100 GPUs to ensure comparability.